Getting there and away

 Gia Lam Bus Station

-This station is located east of the Red River on Ngo Gia Kham, 2km from the far side of the Chuong Duong or Long Bien Bridges.
+This station is located east of the Red River on Ngo Gia Kham, two kilometres from the far side of the Chuong Duong or Long Bien Bridges.
 To get here, take either bridge then find Pho Ngoc Lam which runs east-west between the two bridges.
-Less than 2km later there's a sign indicating a right turn for the bus station and a left turn for the train station.
+Less than two kilometres later a sign indicates a right turn for the bus station and a left turn for the train station.

 Luong Yen Bus Station

-Also, sleeper buses to Mien Dong Station in Ho Chi Minh City depart from here, cost 590,000 dong, with 10 departures, every 2 hours from 07:00 to 23:00.
-These buses make stops along the way, costs and travel times are as follows (running down the coast):
+Also, sleeper buses to Ho Chi Minh City depart from here, cost 920,000 VND, with 9 departures, every 2 hours from 07:00 to 23:00.
+These buses make stops along the way, approximate costs (based on Hoang Long bus company (http://www.hoanglongasia.com) and travel times are as follows (running down the coast):

 Other departures include: